 - If you have recently published an episode but it has not shown up in your player, or

-- If you have updated a podcast file or track information in your host.
+- If you have updated a podcast file or track information in your podcast host.

-This is a nice balance—new episodes will appear on your site quickly without causing performance problems.
+What This Does: The SPP cache is automatically cleared at this interval (from 5 to 60 minutes).
+We recommend 15 minutes.
+15 minutes is a nice balance—new episodes will appear on your site quickly without causing performance problems.

 Note: When you make a change to the cache timeout setting, it may take up to 60 minutes for the previously cached items to expire.
-You can do one of two things to check if the player is loading correctly after changing the cache timeout setting:
+If you'd like any changes to take effect immediately, click the clear SPP Cache.

 - Automatic (recommended): This option balances loading speed with the amount of memory required.
-Try this option first if you are experiencing problems loading your podcasts.
+Try this option first if you are experiencing problems downloading your podcasts.